FudaWiki/fudawiki-files/hanafuda/games/yatchaba.md

 >In the book "28 Kinds of Hanafuda Games" each player must follow a specific order of amounts to be placed on the pot: 3, 7, 11, 12, 16, 22, 26, 30, 31, 35, 41, 45, and 50.
 50 is the maximum amount; if a player places 50 chips, the next player places 50 chips as well.
 However, in practice, this is not followed.
 {.is-info}

-Alternatively, instead of participating in placing increasing amount of chips in the pot, a player may choose to declare to **"pass" from placing any further chips until the next round.** They must **place 1 chip into the pot** after declaring to "pass".

-However, each player may "pass" **only twice per game**, otherwise, they will lose the right to be a "guesser" during the game!

 Once the **player to the dealer's left ("last player")** has placed their chips into the pot, that player has the choice whether to **continue** the sequence of placing chips or to **stop it**.